Fatality data collection method ::

 A multi-breed attack is defined as a fatal dog attack involving multiple dogs of different breeds.
 For instance, the death of one human involving one mastiff, one pit bull and two rottweilers is a multi-breed attack involving three different dog breeds.
 The multi-breed effect causes a mismatch when comparing the total number of human deaths attributed to each breed versus the actual number of humans killed by dogs (e.g., one human death results in counting three different dog breeds).

-From 2005 to 2017, 40 different dog breeds contributed to the deaths of over 400 Americans.
-Due to the fact that 9.5% of these fatal dog attacks were multi-breed attacks, the total number of human deaths attributed to each breed exceeds the actual number of human deaths.
-This multi-breed effect mismatch could only be avoided if 100% of all dog bite fatalities, including fatal pack attacks, which can include over a dozen dogs, were only comprised of a single dog breed.
+From 2005 to 2017, 40 different dog breeds contributed to the deaths of over 400 American citizens.
+Due to the fact that 9.5% of these fatal dog attacks were multi-breed attacks, the total number of human deaths attributed to each dog breed exceeds the actual number of human deaths.
+This multi-breed effect mismatch could only be avoided if 100% of all dog bite fatalities, including fatal pack attacks, which can include over a dozen dogs, were each only comprised of a single dog breed.

 Web archiving past fatalities

 Every four or five years after a fatal dog mauling, we try to connect our original dog bite fatality blog post's external links to the Internet Archives or materials we have previously captured.
-News articles have a limited online lifespan, depending upon the media outlet, and broken links are a constant problem that we face.
+News articles have a limited online lifespan, depending upon the media outlet.
+Broken links and paywalls are ongoing problems that our nonprofit faces.
 Yet, we take this extra time to ensure that past dog bite fatalities can still be browsed by the public even though we already have this information internally.